-Acute otitis externa has a 1% annual incidence and and 10% lifetime prevalence 1,2.
-Furthermore, 98% of acute otitis externa is bacterial in origin 3.
+Acute otitis externa has a 1% annual incidence and a 10% lifetime prevalence 1,2.
+98% of acute otitis externa is bacterial in origin 3.

-Acute bacterial otitis externa is common in swimmers and swimming in contaminated lakes and rivers increases the risk of Pseudomonal otitis externa.
+Acute bacterial otitis externa is common in swimmers; swimming in contaminated lakes and rivers increases the risk of pseudomonal otitis externa.

-Progression of acute bacterial otitis externa to malignant otitis externa (MOE) is rare, however of the patients who develop MOE, more than 90% are reported to have glucose intolerance.
+Progression of acute bacterial otitis externa to necrotizing (a.k.a. malignant) otitis externa is rare; however, of the patients who develop necrotizing otitis externa, more than 90% are reported to have glucose intolerance.

-An increase in moisture and lack of defensive, acidic cerumen in the external auditory canal causes oedema and a favorable environment for bacterial overgrowth.
+An increase in moisture and lack of defensive, acidic cerumen in the external auditory canal causes edema and a favourable environment for bacterial overgrowth.

-Pseudomonas aeruginosa, Staphylococcus epidermidis and Staphylococcus aureus are the most common isolates in bacterial AOE in descending order.
+Pseudomonas aeruginosa, Staphylococcus epidermidis, and Staphylococcus aureus are the most common isolates in descending order in bacterial otitis externa.

-Bacterial AOE may range from a brief problem in immunocompetent individuals to life-threatening in immunosuppressed individuals (necrotising otitis externa).
+Bacterial otitis externa may range from a brief inconvenience in immunocompetent individuals to life-threatening in immunosuppressed individuals (see necrotizing otitis externa).

-Otomycosis is primarily caused by Aspergillus and Candida.
-It is a common problem in patients with hearing aids or cerumen impaction creating a moist environment facilitating fungal colonisation, but also can follow primary antibiotic therapy for bacterial otitis externa.
-Pruritus, discharge and pain can be present.
+Otomycosis is primarily caused by Aspergillus and Candida spp.
+It is a common problem in patients with hearing aids or cerumen impaction, which creates a moist environment, facilitating fungal colonization, but can also result from primary antibiotic therapy for bacterial otitis externa.
+Pruritus, discharge, and pain are presenting symptoms.

-Rarely, a viral aetiology such as a varicella zoster virus infection of the external ear canal is possible manifesting as Ramsay Hunt syndrome.
+Rarely, a viral etiology such as a varicella-zoster virus infection of the external ear canal is possible manifesting as Ramsay Hunt syndrome.

-Imaging is rarely required for acute otitis externa, but should be considered in immunocompromised patients, or when looking for complications (see necrotising otitis externa).
+Imaging is rarely required for acute otitis externa but should be considered in immunocompromised and diabetic patients and when assessing for complications (see necrotizing otitis externa).

 Treatment and prognosis

-Topical treatments, sometimes containing antibiotics/antifungals, or corticosteroids to relieve symptoms, or a combination of the above are prescribed.
+Topical treatment, sometimes containing antibiotics/antifungals, or corticosteroids to relieve symptoms, or a combination of the above are prescribed.

-Aural toileting to remove excess wax/cerumen can be conisdered.
+Aural toileting to remove excess earwax/cerumen can be considered.